GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-03-19-optionals.md

 - Both map() and flatmap() propagate empty Optionals.
 - map() will wrap any return value of Function in an Optional, regardless what it is.
 If the return value is an optional, you get a nested optional.
 This nesting can go on forever in a long chain where Function outputs Optionals.
 - flatMap() ensures that only one layer of Optional will be returned.
 No nesting possible
 - If Function returns null, map() will return an empty Optional.
+As far as I understand, .flatMap() does too.
-- If Function returns null, flatMap() will throw NullPointerException
+- If you supply null as argument instead of Function, then you get a NullPointerException with both.

 ### Optionals and primitives